-Water contains chemicals from a variety of sources.
+Chemical Water Quality contains chemicals from a variety of sources.

 Practically all of the naturally occurring elements of the Earth’s crust could probably be found in natural waters.
-However, some of these substances would be expected to occur only in minute concentrations.
+However, some of these substances would occur only in minute concentrations.

 In addition to the gaseous components, chemicals are found in varying quantities in natural waters include carbonates, chlorides, sulfates, phosphates and often nitrates.
 These anions occur in combination with cations such as calcium, sodium, potassium, magnesium and iron to form different ionizable salts.